 - A joint inspection of the treatment of offenders with learning disabilities within the criminal justice system – phase one (CJJI, 2014)

-- Appropriate Adult Local Partnership Agreement: Improving Provision For Vulnerable Adults (Home Office, expected publication early 2018)
+- Appropriate adult PCC-local authority partnership agreement: England (Home Office, expected publication early 2018)

 - Appropriate adults: guide for youth justice professionals (YJB, 2014)